Modern Slavery Statement – 2021

 The IDEXX Ethics Hotline is managed by a third-party vendor that provides toll-free 24/7 telephone helplines worldwide and web-based reporting tools in the reporters’ respective local languages.
 The availability of the IDEXX Ethics Hotline is promoted globally via on-line and in-person trainings.
 Reporters can submit their questions and concerns with their names or anonymously, subject to local legal restrictions.
 When reporters submit concerns through the IDEXX Ethics Hotline, they receive an immediate acknowledgment of receipt and are able to track the status of their reported concerns.
 All incoming matters are reported to the Compliance team, regardless of how they are reported, and are tracked, triaged, and referred for review.

-In addition, in 2019, we launched our Global Whistleblower Policy, which supplements our Code and is available on our website.
+We also have a Global Whistleblower Policy, which supplements our Code and is available on our website.
 Our Global Whistleblower Policy clearly describes how any current or former employee or business partner may report ethical or other concerns.
 It also describes our strict non-retaliation policy and sets forth our commitment to the proper handling of all reported concerns.

 Our Ongoing Commitment

 We remain committed to respecting human rights across our business and implementing policies and procedures that mitigate the risk of modern slavery in our business and supply chains.
 We will continue periodically to review our policies and procedures to identify and evaluate potential opportunities to further mitigate the risk of modern slavery in our business and supply chains.

 Certification – UK Modern Slavery Act